MimiOnuoha/Creative-Approaches/README.md

 HOMEWORK:

+- Send me the answers to the questions you had to respond to during class!
+Use the homework form or even just email.
-- Your assignment this week is to finish up your final projects.
+- Finish up your final projects.
 Next week you'll be presenting them.
-Look out for information from me in a forthcoming email about the time, format, and things you should prepare for this presentation.
-Keep in that a photographer will be there to document your work for the college.
+Look out for information from me in a forthcoming email about the time, format, and things you should prepare for this presentation (plus details about course evaluations).
+Keep in mind that we'll be meeting in the morning and a photographer will be there to document your work for the college.
 - Make sure that you (or **one person** from your group) does a documentation post about your project on your blog.
 Please post it on the homework wiki.
-- Remember that we will be meeting in the morning, not at our usual time!

 OPTIONAL READING: